dsoftwareinc/wiwik/README.md

 For developers, an environment with stack overflow look & feel, with:

-- Easy to search and find concise answers (unlike documentation) ranked by developers like them.
+- Search and find concise answers (unlike documentation) ranked by developers like them.
 - No answering the same question twice.
 - Recognition for sharing knowledge, i.e., answering questions, which private messages do not offer.
 - Living documentation as Q&A.